Combined Inbox, unread, and flagged message views for all your E-mail accounts (and

 Authentication is flexible and currently supports POP3, IMAP, LDAP, an included

-database schema, dynamic authentication using popular E-mail providers, or
+database schema, dynamic authentication using popular E-mail providers,

-auto-discovery based on the user's E-mail domain.
+auto-discovery based on the user's E-mail domain, or you can roll your own with

 On the server, page request processing peaks at around 4-5MB of memory (1-2 MB